adlnet/xAPI-Spec/xAPI.md

 ##### Description
 Additional information about an identifier can be provided within a Statement and can be hosted at the location pointed to by the identifier IRI.
-Including metadata in a statement allows metadata about the IRI to be expressed without the necessity of resolving it.
+Including metadata in a Statement allows metadata about the IRI to be expressed without the necessity of resolving it.
 Hosting metadata at the IRI location allows the owner of the IRI to define the canonical metadata for that IRI.